 Also Cafe Promenade, with extra options available for those that book specialty staterooms); shows and daily entertainment; access to the fitness and sports centers; outdoor activities; and children’s programming.

 The only areas where you’ll have to pay a little extra?
-Whenever you go to specialty restaurants or when you book extra activities, such as fitness classes, spa treatments or shore excursions.
+Whenever you go to specialty restaurants or when you book extra activities, such as classes at the fitness center, spa treatments or shore excursions.
 Special amenities, such as babysitting and WiFi, also come with an additional charge.

 You can’t go wrong with any of the staterooms on the Symphony of the Seas cruise ship.
-Any option that you pick is sure to please.
+Any option that you pick is sure to please as Royal Caribbean offers among the best cabins at sea.

 If you want to go with a standard stateroom versus a suite, you can choose from an interior stateroom, ocean-view stateroom, balcony stateroom or virtual balcony stateroom, each of which comes with its own features and perks.